-Whatever the setting, schools, coach travel, hotels, care homes, or child nurseries.
-Controlling a potential outbreak requires policies, procedures, training and equipment.
-Immediate safe clean up of any body fluids (vomit, urine, faeces, or blood) is the first part on controlling a viral outbreak of Norovirus.
-Always assume body fluids contain infections.
-The cleaning chemicals used to destroy the virus outside of the body also need to be proven effective against Norovirus while being safe to use on all surfaces The need to train staff to recognize an outbreak and the appointment of outbreak managers, co-ordinators and clean up teams mean once an outbreak is suspected an action plan can be quickly actioned and reduce the risk of cross infection.
-The methods used to clean can play an important roll in in the control of Norovirus outbreaks.
+Whatever the setting, schools, coach travel, hotels, care homes, or child nurseries, controlling a potential outbreak requires policies, procedures, training and equipment.
+Immediate safe clean up of any body fluids (vomit, urine, feces, or blood) is the first part of controlling a viral outbreak of Norovirus.
+It is safe to always assume body fluids contain infections.
+The cleaning chemicals used to destroy the virus outside of the body also need to be proven effective against Norovirus while being safe to use on all surfaces.
+The need to train staff to recognize an outbreak and the appointment of outbreak managers, coordinators and clean up teams mean once an outbreak is suspected an action plan can be quickly actioned and reduce the risk of cross infection.
+The methods used to clean can play an important roll in the control of Norovirus outbreaks.
 Paying attention to frequently touched surfaces and bio-fogging can reduce the risk of cross infection and kill the virus.

 All body fluids have the potential to be infectious

 The virus can be active outside a host (person) on surfaces such as counters, toilets, sinks, doorknobs and even clothing.
 It is unknown exactly how long the virus can live on such surfaces, as this depends on the number of viral particles, temperature, and the nature of the environment.
 However, you can't catch anything by just touching a doorknob.
 You would have to put your hand into your mouth or on your nose afterward.
 Therefore, hand-washing is imperative to prevention of transmission.

 The main reason for all the Norovirus outbreaks is poor hygiene, i.e., people defecating and not washing hands afterward, then contaminating surfaces or foods.

 How Do You Get It?